-Scott Crawshaw, Craig Shaw, Pradipta Chakrabortty, G. Rusty Johnson, and Richard Schmidt serve as the portfolio managers of the Institutional Emerging Markets Portfolio.
-Mr. Crawshaw has held his position since June 2014, Mr. Shaw has held his position since December 2006, Mr. Chakrabortty has held his position since January 2015, Mr. Johnson has held his position since the Portfolio's inception in October 2005, and Mr. Schmidt has held his position since December 2011.
+Scott Crawshaw, Craig Shaw, Pradipta Chakrabortty, and Richard Schmidt serve as the portfolio managers of the Emerging Markets Portfolio.
+Mr. Crawshaw has held his position since June 2014, Mr. Shaw has held his position since December 2006, Mr. Chakrabortty has held his position since January 2015, and Mr. Schmidt has held his position since December 2011.
 Messrs.
 Crawshaw and Shaw are the co-lead portfolio managers.